Anomaly inflow and $p$-form gauge theories: Computation of the anomaly of the chiral -form field

 By using the above results \eqref{eq:relAL2}, \eqref{eq:relAL}, \eqref{eq:relAL3} and also the index theorem of the Dirac operator, we get \beq \frac{1}{8} \int_Z \left( L - 4\Sw \wedge \Sw \right) = \left\{ \right. \eeq where $X|_{g_1 -g_0}$ is an abbreviation for $X(g_1)-X(g_0)$.
 By this result and \eqref{eq:Gdepend}, we conclude that \eqref{eq:28} holds at the perturbative level.

 Let us denote the right-hand-side of \eqref{eq:28} as $\CA'_{\rm grav}$.
 Then the combination $\CA_{\rm grav} - \CA'_{\rm grav} $ (or more precisely its exponential) defines an invertible field theory which is relevant to the anomaly of the chiral $p$-form field and some number of fermions.
 Moreover it is independent of the continuous deformation of the metric as we have shown above, so it represents a global anomaly.
 In unitary quantum field theory, such a quantity must be a spin-cobordism invariant~\cite{Kapustin:2014dxa,Freed:2016rqq,Yonekura:2018ufj}.
-However, $\Omega_3^{\rm spin} =0$, $\Omega_7^{\rm spin} =0$ and $\Omega_{11}^{\rm spin} =0$, from the determination of the additive structure of the spin bordism group by Anderson-Brown-Peterson \cite{ABP0,ABP}.\footnote{ The spin bordism groups are given by according to \cite{ABP0,ABP}. } Therefore, it must vanish, $\CA_{\rm grav} - \CA'_{\rm grav} =0$.
+However, $\Omega_3^{\rm spin} =0$, $\Omega_7^{\rm spin} =0$ and $\Omega_{11}^{\rm spin} =0$, from the determination of the additive structure of the spin bordism group by Anderson-Brown-Peterson \cite{ABP0,ABP}.\footnote{ The spin bordism groups are given by according to \cite{ABP0,ABP}.
+(The authors thank the authors of \cite{BoyleSmith:2025duo} for reporting the error in this table in the previous version of the paper.
+The algorithm to produce this table is explained in detail in the appendix A of \cite{BoyleSmith:2025duo}.) } Therefore, it must vanish, $\CA_{\rm grav} - \CA'_{\rm grav} =0$.

 We remark that if we consider non-unitary theories, invertible field theories need not be cobordism invariant.
 We discuss examples in Appendix~\ref{sec:nonunitary}.

 We conclude that the anomaly $\CA(Y)$ of the chiral $p$-form field $\check B$ is given by \beq \CA(Y) = \kappa \left( - \widetilde \CQ(\check C) + \CA_{\rm grav} \right). \eeq where $\CA_{\rm grav}$ is given by \eqref{eq:28} or \eqref{eq:GRAV}.
 Here $\kappa = \pm 1$ is the parameter which specifies whether the field strength is self-dual or anti-self-dual.
 In Euclidean signature and $p=$ even, it is given by \eqref{eq:ansatz2}, \beq \hodge \DF_B = \i \kappa \DF_B. \eeq The imaginary unit $\i$ is just an artifact of the Euclidean signature metric.
 The result for $\CA(Y)$ is valid in $d=2,6$ and $10$.
 In the cases $d=2$ and $d=6$, we have chosen the definitions of $\CQ$ in Sec.~\ref{eq:QR} in such a way that the constant term $\CQ(0)$ (which have played no role up to now) coincides with $- \CA_{\rm grav}$.
 Thus the above result is simplified as \beq \CA(Y) = -\kappa ( \widetilde \CQ(\check C) + \CQ(0) ) = - \kappa \CQ(\check C) \eeq for $d=2,6$.